arsal7477/CS_351_AI_Lab_2022115/Lab 1/Ai_game_exercise_(Binary Search).md

 </pre>

 <!-- Code Block 3 -->
-<h4>Below is the Python code for the AI guessing game using Breadth First Search Algorithm:</h4>
+<h4>Below is the Python code for the AI guessing game using Depth First Search Algorithm:</h4>
 <pre>
 <code>
 def guessgame2():